-As winter ends, we eagerly anticipate the return of fresh spring flavors straight from the farmer’s market or garden.
-This colorful salad features unique flavors such as violet vinegar, golden beets, and burdock root, and is sure to liven up your table with a bright welcome to the spring season.
+Spring means celebrating the return of fresh flavors straight from the farmer’s market or garden!
+This colorful salad recipe features unique flavors such as violet vinegar, golden beets, and burdock root, and is sure to liven up your table with a bright celebration of the spring season.

 Recipe courtesy of Eleonora Gafton, MS, CNS, LDN, CHHC, Cooking Lab Manager and Adjunct Faculty of Maryland University of Integrative Health.